 Start sending text message reminders with Messente

-Messente can be used to send text message reminders in two ways.
+Messente can be used for sending appointment reminders in two ways.
 You can either import your client list to Messente’s online app and manually send or schedule reminders as and when you need them.